BrandonSGC/ARM-RampUp/Policy/README.md

 ### Initiative

+An initiative is a group of policies (definitions) bundled together for easier management and reporting.

 ### Assignment

-An initiative is a group of policies (definitions) bundled together for easier management and reporting.
+An assignment is the act of applying a policy definition or initiative to a specific scope (like a subscription, resource group, or management group).

 #### Structure of an Assignment